Olaminiyi/14.-Experience-Continuous-Integration-With-Jenkins-Ansible-Artifactory-Sonarqube-PHP-/README.md

 Moved some files from ansible-config-mgt to the new repo

-Spin up an EC2 red hat and chose t2 medium bcos we need to install Ansible and Jenkins on it
+Spin up an EC2 red hat and chose t2 medium bcos we need to install Ansible and Jenkins on it.

 Launch it and connect to it via vs code